The Thinker – Rodin

 E. O. Wilson taught me many lessons—that human behavior has biological roots; that nothing makes sense except in the light of evolution; that the biosphere is our only home; that most people would rather believe than know; that the evolutionary epic is the grandest narrative that we will ever have; and that we must direct the course of our future evolution.
 He is a great scientist who is filled with childlike wonder for the natural world.

 (I’m sorry there aren’t any women or people of color here.
-I consider the fact that I wasn’t exposed to more of them a lacuna in my education.)
+That I wasn’t exposed to more of them was a lacuna in my education.)